 In many cases, this is probably the hardest part of the journey.
 It’s usually referred to as “change management” but at the core it’s really about communication.
 The article states “Any change effort requires active communication of the vision and an explanation of why it’s necessary.
 For this reason, the CEO needs to decide not only what to say but also how—and how long—to communicate.”

-The article had a great idea of thinking about the change program like a product, and branding it.
-(Yes, I'm a bit biased in saying it's a great idea because I'm in Marketing).
+The article suggests thinking about the change program like a product, and branding it.
 By giving it a name and something that people can refer to, it not only creates awareness, but also excitement.

 The Executive Director/CEO also needs to decide who to communicate to and when.
 It’s important to win over key influencers and ensure they understand and are behind the overall long-term vision.
 Too often communication starts with tactics – “we are implementing a new ERP system,” instead of focusing on the WHY.
 Start with the long-term vision, the inspiration and drivers for making the change, and then paint the picture of the organization that you want to become in the future.